Christianity and other religions: Relationship with the Baháʼí Faith

-The Baháʼí Faith believes that there is one God who sends divine messengers to guide humanity throughout time, which is called Progressive revelation (Baháʼí)—and is different from the Christian belief of Progressive revelation (Christian).
+The Baháʼí Faith believes that there is one God who sends divine messengers to guide humanity throughout time, which is called progressive revelation (Baháʼí)—and is different from the Christian belief of progressive revelation (Christian).
 They believe in the divine knowledge and essence of Jesus, among other messengers such as Muhammad, Zoroaster, Moses, Buddha, Krishna, and others.
 Interpretations vary, but the Baháʼí Faith is sometimes considered an Abrahamic faith.
 The followers of the Baháʼí Faith believe in God, as do Christians, and recognize Jesus' teachings, but they have different views of the Trinity and divinity of Jesus.
-The Baháʼí view of prophets is that although they have both human and divine characteristics, they are not themselves God, but rather "divine manifestations."
+The Baháʼí view of prophets is that although they have both human and divine characteristics, they are not themselves God, but rather "divine manifestations".
 They also see the Trinity as symbolic where Jesus and the Holy Spirit are polished mirrors that reflect the pure light from God.
 Although Baháʼís affirm the Bible as sacred scripture, they do not consider the Bible to be wholly authentic as Shoghi Effendi, the Guardian of the Baháʼí Faith, affirmed that "The Bible is not wholly authentic, and in this respect not to be compared with the Qur’án, and should be wholly subordinated to the authentic Sayings of Bahá’u’lláh."

 Baháʼís share some views with Christianity regarding moral and immoral behavior.
 Baháʼís condemn polygamy, premarital sex, and homosexual acts while treating everyone, including homosexuals, with love, respect, and dignity.

 Relationship with Buddhism

-In the 19th century, some scholars began to perceive similarities between Buddhist and Christian practices, e.g. in 1878 T.W.
+In the 19th century, some scholars began to perceive similarities between Buddhist and Christian practices.
+For example, in 1878, T.W.
 Rhys Davids wrote that the earliest missionaries to Tibet observed that similarities have been seen in Christianity and Buddhism since the first known contact was made between adherents of the two religions.
 In 1880 Ernest De Bunsen made similar observations and noted that except for the death of Jesus on the cross, and the Christian doctrine of atonement, the most ancient Buddhist records noted that similarities existed between Buddhist and Christian traditions.